UCSD-ECEMAE-148/fall-2024-final-project-team-07/README.md

 ## Final Project

 This project utilizes the DepthAI Toolbox in the robocar framework to identify a person and follow them until an ArUco marker is shown.
-If a valid marker is shown, a green light is flashed on the LCD screen and the car will back up to identify another person.
+If a valid marker is shown, a green light is flashed on the LCD screen and the car will back up and make a u-turn to identify another person.
 If an invalid marker is shown, a red light is flashed on the LCD screen and the car will continue to follow the person until a valid marker is detected.

 ---